Clinical Associate Professor

 We cannot ignore the interweaving of life on Earth.
 The human induced Sixth Mass Extinction is bringing immense suffering and threatening human survival.
 I aim to help students and society participate in the global movement to protect life on Earth.

-Visiting Clinical Associate Professor Sarah Bexell conducts research on the efficacy of humane and sustainability education in motivating intervention participants to adopt more humane and sustainable behaviors at the micro, mezzo and macro levels of society.
+Clinical Associate Professor (GSSW) and Director of Humane Education (IHAC) Sarah Bexell conducts research on the efficacy of humane and sustainability education in motivating intervention participants to adopt more humane and sustainable behaviors at the micro, mezzo and macro levels of society.
 She conducts work in Denver and Chengdu, China.
 In China, she partners with Sichuan University and the Chengdu Research Base for Giant Pandas.

 - Ph.D., Early Childhood Education/Science & Conservation, Georgia State University, 2006